huntdatacenter/docs/docs/faq/storage.md

 ### How does restore work?

-We take nightly copies of data that has changed during the day for the **`/mnt/work`** and **`/mnt/archive`** volumes.
-When needed, this allows you to revert to previous versions of your files from the period that your restore copies are preserved.
+The restore is intended to protection your data against accidental overwrites and accidental deletion of files in your lab.
+Therefore, we do nightly copies of data that has changed during the day from your **`/mnt/work`** and **`/mnt/archive`** volumes.
+This allows you to revert to previous versions of your files from the period that your restore copies are preserved.

 ### How long do you keep the restore copies?